wendyverdonk93/docs/content/payments/methods/billing-suite/pay-after-delivery/about.md

 {{< details title="Refunds" >}}

-- If the customer hasn't paid, you can cancel the transaction by performing a full refund.

 - You cannot refund more than the amount of the original transaction.

-- There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.
+- You can't process refunds after the invoice is transfered to a collection agency (usually 6 weeks after shipping the order). **Shipped** status is not visible in your MultiSafepay account.
+To check the date of shipment, email <support@multifactor.nl>.

 - Refunds are only processed if there are enough funds in your MultiSafepay balance.

 - Refunds can only be processed for payments linked to transactions.
 If no payment is linked to the transaction, the customer receives credit on their invoice instead.

-- While the transaction status is **Initialized**, you can cancel the refund.
-Once the status changes to **Completed**, the refund has been processed.
+- You can't see whether the customer has paid the invoice.
+If they have already paid, they receive a refund.
+If not, they receive an adjusted payment request or the invoice is canceled.

 - The customer receives the refund in the bank account they originally paid from within the next business day.

-- With full refunds, any additional administration costs for the customer are deducted from the invoice.
+- For both full and partial refunds, any additional administration costs for the customer are deducted from the invoice.
 The customer has a further 14 days to complete the payment.

+-  You cannot reverse full refunds.

-If a refund fails, email the Support Team at <support@multisafepay.com>
+- If a refund fails, email the Support Team at <support@multifactor.nl>

 {{< /details >}}